matsuoshi/wp-search-everything-fork/readme.txt

 1. Download the plugin and unzip it.
 2. Put the 'search-everything' directory into your wp-content/plugins/ directory.
 3. Go to the Plugins page in your WordPress Administration area and click 'Activate' next to Search Everything.
-4. Go to the Options >  Search Everything and configure your settings.
+4. Go to the Settings > Search Everything and configure it.
 5. That's it.
-You can search now.
+Enjoy searching.

+== Terms of Service ==

+The plugin source code is released under GPLv2.
+Usage of plugin is governed by [Zemanta Terms of Service](http://www.zemanta.com/legal/terms-of-service/) and [Zemanta Privacy Policy](http://www.zemanta.com/legal/privacy/).

 == Frequently Asked Questions ==

+= It doesn't search in my PDF/Word/Excel attachments =

+We know, this is not a bug.
+It's not that easy to search through binary files.
+Anyway, if there's a will, there's a way.
+Just ask us for a workaround and we'll gladly help.

 = It doesn't work =

 Read the installation guide.

-= It *still* doesn't work (and you're certain there's a bug) =
+= It *still* doesn't work =

-Please open a new issue at [github Issues](https://github.com/zemanta/search-everything-wordpress-plugin/issues "Github Issues")
+Please open a new support topic at our [Support page](http://wordpress.org/support/plugin/search-everything)

+= I don't get any results in research tool =

+Are you using WordPress 3.6?
+Sorry, but research tool requires at least version 3.7.

 = What Translations are included? =

+Note: We changed some labels in settings, old translations might not work and need to be updated.

 * Arabic
 * Belarusian